deseven/clearos-api/README.md

 cd clearos-api
 ```

-Edit `config.py` to set up api key and header (if needed).
+Copy `config_default.py` as `config.py` to set up api key and header (if needed).
 Also edit `systemd/clearos-api.service` if you want to change the port and/or binding address (by default it listens on port 1999 on all interfaces).

 Finally, add the api to systemd, enable autostart and launch it:
 ```bash